Rhodes: Ottoman period

 Eventually, however, Rhodes fell to the large army of Suleiman the Magnificent in December 1522.
 The Sultan deployed 400 ships delivering 100,000 men to the island (200,000 in other sources).
 Against this force the Knights, under Grand Master Philippe Villiers de L'Isle-Adam, had about 7,000 men-at-arms, with an English, Spanish, French, and Italian contingent each defending separate areas and their fortifications.
 The siege lasted six months, at the end of which the surviving defeated Hospitallers were allowed to withdraw to the Kingdom of Sicily.
 Despite the defeat, both Christians and Muslims seem to have regarded the conduct of Villiers de L'Isle-Adam as extremely valiant, and the Grand Master was proclaimed a Defender of the Faith by Pope Adrian VI (see Knights of Cyprus and Rhodes).
 The knights would later move their base of operations to Malta and Gozo.

 Rhodes was thereafter a possession of the Ottoman Empire (see Sanjak of Rhodes) for nearly four centuries.

-Modern Age

 5 soldi Austrian Levant stamp cancelled in brown RHODUS.